AresMUSH/aresmush.com/tutorials/code/troubleshooting.md

     AresMUSH game v0.70, portal v0.69

-This is a problem because the web portal and game engine always have to have the same version.
+The web portal and game engine always have to have the same version.
 If they don't, you will get unpredictable errors.

 There are several possible causes:

-1. **Browser Cache** - Try a force-refresh in your browser, and/or open the web portal in a private/incognito browser window.
+1. **Browser Cache** - Try to open the web portal in a private/incognito browser window.
 Sometimes your browser is stubbornly holding onto the old Javascript and needs a kick.
 2. **Deploy Failed** - Try to re-deploy the website using the `website/deploy` command in-game or by running `bin/deploy` from the ares-webportal directory on the server shell.
 This will tell you if you missed any weird errors when the website was published.
 3. **Update Fork** - If your own private code fork, make sure you updated the webportal code too.
 Sometimes folks forget and only update the game engine code.
 4. **Restart Server** - Try restarting your entire server as described [here](https://aresmush.com/tutorials/manage/reboot.html).
-Sometimes operating system updates hog so much memory that there isn't enough to deploy the web portal.

 A successful website deploy will end with a list of files, like this: